apostrophecms/apostrophe-documentation/docs/tutorials/getting-started/editing-page-templates.md

 This tutorial will introduce you to the `apostrophe-pages` and `apostrophe-templates` modules.
 It will also cover the basics of editing page templates in [Nunjucks](http://nunjucks.jlongster.com/), and show you how to add a hero section to the Home page.

+But first, two quick questions we should answer... what the heck is an Apostrophe module?
+And what's this `app.js` file all about?

+## About `app.js`

+`app.js` is Apostrophe's main configuration file.
+This is the file that fires up Apostrophe with a given configuration, and is where you can specify what modules you want to be present in your project.
+As you add them, you also configure them by providing options via an object.

+Some modules are always a part of Apostrophe whether you configure them or not.
+You will create more to meet the needs of your project.

+## `lib/modules`: modules in Apostrophe

+Apostrophe is a modular content management system.
+Each meaningful component is broken into its own module, which can then be interacted with or subclassed (extended) by other modules in the system.
+Under the hood, modules are powered by [moog](https://github.com/punkave/moog) and [moog-require](https://github.com/punkave/moog-require), but you don't have to understand that right away to build a great website.

+The `lib/modules` folder of your project is where modules created for your own project live.
+And it is also where you can "implicitly subclass" (i.e. configure or improve upon) Apostrophe's own modules, whether part of the apostrophe npm module's core or packaged in separate npm modules.

+We've already seen two modules that are extended in your test project's `lib/modules` folder, `apostrophe-assets` and `apostrophe-pages`. `apostrophe-assets` gets some custom [LESS CSS](http://lesscss.org/features/) files, while `apostrophe-pages` contains page templates.

+**Apostrophe modules and npm modules are not the same thing.** One npm module might package several Apostrophe modules that are maintained together as a "bundle."
+You'll see this later when you install the `apostrophe-blog` npm module.

-### Orientation
+### Modifying page templates

-Take a look in the `apostrophe-pages` module directory of your project (`lib/modules/apostrophe-pages`).
+Now that we know what a module is, let's take a look in the `apostrophe-pages` module directory of your project (`lib/modules/apostrophe-pages`).
 Here you'll find a `/views` directory containing our `.html` template files.
 Within the `/pages` subdirectory you'll find our existing Home page template, `home.html`.
 Right now, our site only has this template so let's add a new one.

 ### Adding a New Page Template